 The FTSE/JSE All Share Index, FTSE/JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index are calculated by FTSE International Limited ("FTSE") in conjunction with the JSE Limited ("JSE") in accordance with standard criteria.
-The FTSE/JSE All Share Index, FTSE/JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index are the proprietary information of FTSE and the JSE.
-All copyright subsisting in the values and constituent lists of the FTSE/JSE All Share Index, FTSE/JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index vests in FTSE and the JSE jointly.
-All their rights are reserved.
+The FTSE/JSE All Bond Index, FTSE/JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index are the proprietary information of FTSE and the JSE.
+All copyright subsisting in the values and constituent lists of the FTSE/JSE Financials Index, FTSE/JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE All Copyright subsisting in the values and constituent lists of the FTSE/JSE Financials Index, and FTSE/JSE Resources Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index are the proprietary information of FTSE and the JSE.
+All copyright subsisting in the values and constituent lists of the FTSE/JSE Financials Index, and FTSE/JSE Resources Index extension of FTSE and the JSE Capped Shareholder Weighted All Share Index, FTSE/JSE All Bond Index, FTSE/JSE Financials Index and FTSE/JSE Resources Index extension for the JSE construction of FTSE and the JSE construction of FTSE and the JSE construction of FTSE Financials Index and FTSE/JSE Resources Index extension for the FTSE/JSE Financials Index and FTSE/JSE Resources Index extension for the SE construction for the FTSE/JSE Financials Index and FTSE/JSE Resources Index extension for the FTSE/JSE financials Index and FTSE/JSE Resources Index extension for the SE construction for the FTSE/JSE Financials Index and FTSE/JSE Resources Index extension for the FTSE/JSE financials Index extension for the FTSE/JSE Resources Index extension for the FTSE/JSE Financials Index extensio

 Source: London Stock Exchange Group plc and its group undertakings (collectively, the "LSE Group"). © LSE Group 2025.
 FTSE Russell is a trading name of certain of the LSE Group companies.
-"FTSE®" "Russells", "FTSE Russells", is/are a trade mark(s) of the relevant LSE Group companies and is/are used by any other LSE Group company under license.
+"FTSE® "Russell®", "FTSE Russell®", is/are a trade mark(s) of the relevant LSE Group companies and is/are used by any other LSE Group company under license.
 All rights in the FTSE Russell indexes or data vest in the relevant LSE Group company which owns the index or the data.
 Neither LSE Group nor its licensors accept any liability for any errors or omissions in the indexes or data and no party may rely on any indexes or data contained in this communication.
 No further distribution of data from the LSE Group is permitted without the relevant LSE Group company's express written consent.
 The LSE Group does not promote, sponsor or endorse the content of this communication.